jtallerson/week4_School_District_Analysis/README.md

 ![this_is_an_image](top_5_schools.png)

 The percentages for Thomas High School have gone up!
 Now it's 93.18% passing math, 97.01% passing reading, and 90.63% overall passing.
 The image above is also an example of how this change in the data has impacted the story.
 This is an image of the top 5 performing schools, which Thomas High School wasn't on before.
 Since the analysis is on 15 different schools, all this data adds up.
-However, in some areas theres less of an impact.
+However, in some areas there's less of an impact.

 ![this_is_an_image](size_summary.png)

 ![this_is_an_image](charter_vs_district.png)

 Thomas High School is a medium sized charter school.
 So in the categories of size and type of school, it plays a role in the data on that front.
-However, this data hardly moved because there's so many grades between all the schools.
+However, even this data hardly moved because there's so many grades between all the schools.
 15 schools and 4 grades adds up to 60 grades in total.
 Which means we changed 0.017% of the overall data.
+Our updated code is useful for gaining an understanding of the performance of that particular school.
+Beyond that, the big picture of the story is the same.
+The larger the school, the worse they perform on both reading and math tests.
+Larger schools even spend more on their students, and that doesn't counter balance the perks of going to a smaller school.
+In addition, charger schools do significantly better than district schools.